Thadzy/Thadzy-Obsidian/Resources/Work and Energy.md

 ```
 Integrate F respect to X we got work W
 ```
+## Law of Conservation of Energy
+energy cannot be created or destroyed, but it can be transformed from one form to another.

 # Cues
 **Why F and s perpendicular make w = 0?**